c-wenlong/imdb-sentiment-analysis/README.md

 To run this project, you will need Jupyter Notebook or Jupyter Lab installed on your machine.
 You can also use Google Colab if you prefer working in a cloud environment.
 Follow these steps:

 1. Clone the repository or download the `movie_sentiment_analysis.ipynb` file.
+2. Initialise a python virtual environment `python3 -m venv myvenv`.
+3. Activate your virtual environment `source myvenv/bin/activate`.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+4. Install the required dependencies using `pip install -r requirements.txt`.
-3. Open the `movie_sentiment_analysis.ipynb` notebook in Jupyter Notebook/Lab or Google Colab.
+5. Open the `movie_sentiment_analysis.ipynb` notebook in Jupyter Notebook/Lab or Google Colab.
-4. Run the cells in the notebook to perform the sentiment analysis.
+6. Run the cells in the notebook to perform the sentiment analysis.
+7. To deactivate the python venv `deactivate`

 ## Methodology